-- 4. There are neighborhood concerns regarding safe vehicle access to and from the project via Wood Hollow Dr. The current Hotel Concept Study shows at A1: - "Fire Truck Access Only (No Guest Entry)".
-Please make this a requirement. - 5.
-There are neighborhood concerns regarding cumulative impacts of traffic due to the proposed hotel project, SMART station, proposed senior housing and future development along the North-North Redwood Blvd.
+4. There are neighborhood concerns regarding safe vehicle access to and from the project via Wood Hollow Dr. The current Hotel Concept Study shows at A1: "Fire Truck Access Only (No Guest Entry)" Please make this a requirement

+"Fire Truck Access Only (No Guest Entry)".
+Please make this a requirement.

+5. There are neighborhood concerns regarding cumulative impacts of traffic due to the proposed hotel project, SMART station, proposed senior housing and future development along the North-North Redwood Blvd.
 Corridor.
 Commercial/business development in the corridor allows for reverse traffic during peak hours.